 You can experiment with styles as you are writing, or come back and change your mind after you’ve proofed your book.
 More information about styles can be found in Apply Styles to Your Book.

 Maybe 17th century typefaces aren’t your thing.
 Return to Book Style and select something more modern.
-See how that affects options for Heading and Ornamental Break.
+See how that affects options for Heading and other feature styles, like Ornamental Break.

 Add a Cover Image